 by Double Dog Studio as the focal piece.

-I've wrapped a vintage velvet button in filigree for my interpretation of an antique perfume button.
+button in filigree for my interpretation of an antique perfume button.

 You can add a drop or two of your favorite perfume or essential oil to the velvet

-and wear your signature scent as refined ladies of days gone by have done.
+wear your signature scent as refined ladies of days gone by have done.

 Adorned with a delightful wire birds nest, filled with white pearl eggs, a Czech glass leaf, tiny turquoise blossoms and wire wrapped stone beads of Lapis Lazuli and Sodalite.
 The handformed hammered brass band has been embellished with wee beads of lapis Lazuli.
 I've oxidized the metal for a woodsy feel and preserved the patina with micro wax.
 The bracelet closes with a vintage mother of pearl clasp.